 - how to operate a motorcycle

 - · best protective clothing to wear

-- how to avoid dangerous situations
+- · how to avoid dangerous situations

-Students will finish the course at the two-year rider level, and the motorcycle and helmet are furnished.
+Students will finish the course at the two-year rider level, and the motorcycle is furnished.
 Successful completion of the Basic RiderCourse should waive the written and driving portions of the Texas DPS test for those 18 and over.
-Students less than 18 years of age will still need to take the driving portion at the DMV.
+Students less than 18 years of age will still need to take the TX DPS driving exam.
 All students are required to take a vision exam at the DPS office.